Planning-Inspectorate/appeal-planning-decision/packages/common/src/lib/notify/templates/representations/v2-lpa-statement.md

 We will contact you if:

 {%- if hasAppellantStatementJourney %}
-- the appellant have submitted their statements
+- the appellant submits a statement
 {%- endif %}
-- we have received comments from interested parties
+- we receive any comments from interested parties

 Planning Inspectorate
 {{contactEmail}}